influxdata/docs-v2/content/influxdb/v2.1/write-data/no-code/use-telegraf/dual-write.md

 You might want to set up dual write if you want a backup of your data in two places, or if you're migrating from OSS to Cloud.

 The sample configuration below uses the [InfluxDB v2 output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2) twice: first pointing to the OSS instance and then to the cloud instance.
+Without any metric filtering or setting changes to your output plugins, the configuration below writes your data identically to your OSS and Cloud instances.

 ## Sample configuration